 “The Netherlands comes equipped with built-in island laundromats – Aruba, Sint Maarten and Curacao – and the Dutch speak English.
 Best of all, lax Dutch law means even if they get caught, there isn’t much anybody could do.“

-From: The Sink – Crime, terror and dirty money in the offshore world – Jeffrey Robinson (2003)
+Jeffrey Robinson – The Sink: Crime, terror and dirty money in the offshore world (2003)

 From here on, pieces began falling into place.
 Political policies and media strategies started to make more sense looking at my beloved little countries through the eyes of narco, maffia and financial offshore families.
 To offer a truly objective, reliable and independent online news, discussion and archive platform, I had to adapt a more critical media vision towards shadow economies like our Dutch notorious drugs trade history and worldchampion tax paradise business model.